theonize/Currier/Gloss/Galatians/Galatians 2.md

 "The prodigal son spent one half of his inheritance on wine, women, and whimsy - and wasted the other half."
 Chuck Missler

+15)	This is not to imply that Jews are not sinners...rather he is differentiating one type of sinner from another.

+16)